+Opposing Counsel

+Terrence M. McShane

+McShane PC

-Opposing counsel: Terrence M. McShane of Lee & McShane, PC, 1211 Connecticut Avenue, NW, Suite 425, Washington, DC 20036 (202.530.8102).
+1211 Connecticut Avenue, Northwest, Suite 425

+Washington, DC 20036

+(202) 530-8102

 3. United States v.
 Plaskett, Crim.
 No. 2007-60, 2008 WL 3833838 (D.V.I.
 Aug.
-13, 2008) (Chief Judge Gomez), aff'd, 355 Fed.
-Appx.
-639, 2009 WL 4643819 (3d Cir.
+13, 2008) (Chief Judge Gomez), aff'd, 355 F. App'x 639, 2009 WL 4643819 (3d Cir.
 Dec.
 2, 2009) (Circuit Judges McKee, Fuentes, and Nygaard), cert. denied, 130 S. Ct.
 3398 and 131 S. Ct.
 614 (2010).

-Between 2007 and 2012, while in the Criminal Division's Public Integrity Section and then the Office of the Deputy Attorney General, I served as lead counsel for the United States and the government of the United States Virgin Islands in the criminal investigations and prosecutions of a number of high-ranking Virgin Islands government officials and businessmen.
-Specifically, the defendants were involved in a \$1.4 million government contract bribery and kickback scheme and a subsequent scheme to obstruct a joint federal and local task force investigation and a grand jury investigation.
+Between 2007 and 2012, I served as lead counsel for the United States and the government of the United States Virgin Islands in the criminal investigations and prosecutions of a number of high-ranking Virgin Islands government officials and businessmen.
+The defendants were involved in a \$1.4 million government contract bribery and kickback scheme and a subsequent scheme to obstruct a joint federal/local task force investigation and a federal grand jury investigation.
 Prior to trial, four defendants pleaded guilty.
 In February 2008, following a three-week jury trial in the United States District Court of the Virgin Islands, two members of the governor's cabinet were convicted on bribery and obstruction of justice charges.
-The defendants were sentenced to prison terms of nine years and seven years and ordered to pay over \$1 million in restitution.
+The defendants were sentenced to prison terms of nine years and seven years and ordered to pay more than \$1 million in restitution.
 The United States Court of Appeals for the Third Circuit affirmed the convictions and sentences.
-The United States Supreme Court denied the petitions for writs of certiorari.
+The Supreme Court of the United States denied the petitions for writs of certiorari.

-As lead counsel, I directed the criminal investigations, conducted grand jury proceedings, engaged in plea negotiations, represented the United States during the plea hearings, drafted and argued pre- and post-trial motions, first-chaired the trial, prepared the United States' sentencing memoranda, presented oral argument at the sentencing hearings, drafted the United States' consolidated appellate brief to the Third Circuit (decided without oral argument), drafted the United States' responses to the petitions for habeas corpus relief, and first-chaired the habeas corpus hearing.
-In November 2008, my trial team received the Assistant Attorney General's Award (Criminal Division) for Ensuring the Integrity of Government.
+In each of these matters, I directed the criminal investigations, conducted grand jury proceedings, engaged in plea negotiations, represented the United States during the plea hearings, drafted and argued pre- and post-trial motions, first-chaired the trial, prepared the United States' sentencing memoranda, presented oral argument at the sentencing hearings, drafted the United States' consolidated appellate brief to the Third Circuit (decided without oral argument), drafted the United States' responses to the petitions for habeas corpus relief, and first-chaired the habeas corpus hearing.